-Thirdly, in speaking of the state "withering away", and the even more graphic and colorful "dying down of itself", Engels refers quite clearly and definitely to the period after "the state has taken possession of the means of production in the name of the whole of acciety", that is, after the socialist revolution.
+Thirdly, in speaking of the state "withering away", and the even more graphic and colorful "dying down of itself", Engels refers quite clearly and definitely to the period after "the state has taken society", that is, after the socialist revolution.
 We all know that the political form of the "state" at that time is the most complete democracy.
-But it never enters the head of any of the opportunists, who shamelessly distort Marxism, that Engels is consequently away".
+But it never enters the head of any of the opportunists, who shamelessly distort Marxism, that Engels is consequently speaking here of democracy "dying down of itself", or "withering away".
 This seems very strange at first sight.
-But it is "incomprehensible" only to those who have not thought about democracy also being a state and, consequently, also disappearing when the state disappears.
-Revolution alone can "abolish" the bourgeois state.
-The state in general, i.e., the most complete democracy, can only "wither away".
+But it is "incomprehensible" only to those who have not thought about democracy also being a state and, consequently, also disappearing bourgeois state.
+The state in general, i.e., the most complete bourgeois state.
+The state in general, i.e., the most complete with the intensification of repressive measures against the proletariat both in the monarchical and in the freest, republican countries.

-Fourthly, after formulating his famous proposition that "the state withers away", Engels at once explains specifically that this proposition is directed against both the opportunists and the anarchists.
-In doing this, Engels puts in the forefront that 403 conclusion, drawn from the proposition that "the state withers away", which is directed against the opportunists.
+Fourthly, after formulating his famous proposition that "the state withers away", Engels at once explains specifically that this proposition is directed against both the opportunists and the conclusion, drawn from the proposition that "the state withers away", which is directed against the opportunists.